rubocop/rspec-style-guide/README.md

   * <a name="redundant-before-each"></a>
     Don't specify `:each`/`:example` scope for `before`/`after`/`around` blocks, as it is the default.
-Prefer `:example` when explictly indicating the scope.
+Prefer `:example` when explicitly indicating the scope.
     <sup>[[link](#redundant-before-each)]</sup>

     ```ruby